What defines a Spark job’s performance is not when execution happens, but what the optimizer can see.

 What Compilation Cannot Reach

-The compiler model also clarifies Spark’s limits.
-Catalyst compiles and optimizes the logical plan of a single job because that plan is fully known before execution begins.
+The same framework clarifies where Spark’s optimization ends.
+Catalyst compiles and optimizes the logical plan of a single query because that plan is fully known before execution begins.
 You declare the entire dataflow, then trigger it.
-Within that job, you do not read intermediate results to dynamically decide the next step.
-Adaptive Query Execution (AQE, enabled by default since Spark 3.2 via spark.sql.adaptive.enabled) may refine the physical plan at runtime — coalescing post-shuffle partitions, switching join strategies based on actual data sizes — but it still operates within the boundary of a single query plan.
+Within that query, you do not read intermediate results to dynamically decide the next step.
+Adaptive Query Execution (AQE, enabled by default since Spark 3.2 via spark.sql.adaptive.enabled) may refine the physical plan at runtime — coalescing post-shuffle partitions, switching join strategies based on actual data sizes, rewriting skew joins — but it still operates within the boundary of a single query plan.
 It is runtime refinement, not interactive replanning.

 This explains why chaining multiple actions in a loop, each depending on the result of the previous one, tends to produce suboptimal plans.
 It is not because Spark is slow; it is because the compiler scope is too narrow to optimize across iterations.

-Spark Connect, introduced in Spark 3.4 and made substantially more central in Spark 4.x, makes the compiler metaphor even more literal: the client submits a logical plan over gRPC, and the server compiles and executes it.
-The boundary between declaration and execution is no longer just conceptual — it is a network call.
+Spark Connect, introduced in Spark 3.4 and central in Spark 4.x, makes the separation between declaration and execution architecturally explicit: the client submits an unresolved logical plan over gRPC, and the server analyzes, optimizes, and executes it.
+The boundary is no longer just conceptual — it is a network call.

 Calling Spark lazy is not wrong.
 But it is reductive, and the reduction has a cost.
 The question is never “when does Spark execute?”
 It is always “what can Catalyst see?”